 Drive Train Binding

 Remove the pinion gear from the motor (not necessary with nitro vehicles) and roll the vehicle on a flat surface to make sure the drive train is free and not binding.
 For boats, turn the prop(s) by hand.
-The prop shaft should turn very freely with no binding.
-If binding is evident check the belt pulleys, (or prop shafts for boats) for small objects or debris.
-In some cases weeds, thin roots or vines can get stuck between the axle drive pins and molded hex wheel adapters.
-Floating objects such as plastic wrappers or fishing line can get caught up in the prop shafts on boats.
-Remove the wheels (or props) and check for debris that may prevent the wheel (or prop) from rotating.
+The prop shaft should turn freely with no binding.

-it's also very possible that the motor is binding - not the drive train.
+It's also very possible that the motor is binding - not the drive train.
 Put the pinion gear back on the motor and try to spin the pinion gear.
 If the motor is binding, give it a thorough cleaning with motor spray and then re-lube the bushings with light machine oil and try again.
 If a thorough cleaning doesn't fix the binding problem, replace the motor.